 Programs for Troubled Teens from Utah

-WinGate Wilderness Therapy is one of the nation's leading Programs for Troubled Teens from Utah, providing them treatment and recovery with long term results.
-By incorporating the philosophy of the Arbinger Institute, WinGate embraces a unique approach wherein every adolescent is treated with respect and empathy and focus is placed not so much on their past mistakes, but upon moving past them and on living a healthy, prosperous life.
+WinGate Wilderness Therapy is one of the nation's premier programs for troubled teens from Utah, offering them treatment and recovery with long-term results.
+By incorporating the philosophy of the Arbinger Institute, WinGate embraces a unique approach wherein every teen student of ours is treated with respect and empathy and focus is placed not so much on their past mistakes, but upon moving past them and on living a healthy, prosperous life.

-While numerous "get tough' programs are often suggested for struggling teens in Utah, such as military style boot camp or "scared straight" programs, leading research has shown that these programs actually serve to increase recidivism rates and boost the odds of offending by 60%-70%.
+While numerous "get tough" programs are often suggested for struggling adolescent boys and girls in Utah, such as military style boot camp or "scared straight" programs, leading research has shown that these programs actually serve to increase recidivism rates and boost the odds of offending by 60%-70%.
 However, different results can be found through WinGate Wilderness Therapy.

-Although WinGate may be located outside of Utah, enrollment is open to at-risk teens from across the country, allowing them to take advantage of real and lasting change and to enter adulthood confident and ready for what life throws at them.
+Although WinGate may be located outside of Utah, enrollment is open to troubled teens from across the country, allowing them to take advantage of real and lasting recovery and to enter adulthood confident and ready for what life throws at them.

-Troubled teenagers in Utah have a high chance of their behavior escalating and of finding themselves caught up in the legal justice system, which is taking a less favorable look at adolescents and frequently trying them as adults.
+Troubled teenagers in Utah have a high chance of their behavior escalating and of finding themselves caught up in the legal justice system, which is taking a less favorable look at adolescent boys and girls and frequently trying them as adults.
 Preventative measures are always the best route, and at WinGate, your child will find themselves in a situation where, supported by their peers and the licensed professional staff, they will address their problems and behaviors and truly want to work through them.

-With 1.2 million teens ending up in the juvenile courts system every year, at-risk teens from Utah face tough odds.
+With 1.2 million teens ending up in the juvenile courts system every year, emotionally challenged teenagers from Utah face tough odds.
 Society, in general, is becoming more frustrated with this growing problem and, as a result, is favoring harsher punishments.
-Roughly 160,000 struggling adolescents are referred to residential treatment facilities every year.
-This includes such facilities as detention centers, group homes, residential treatment centers, and correctional institutions.
+Roughly 160,000 troubled adolescent boys and girls are referred to residential treatment facilities every year.
+This includes such facilities as detention centers, group homes, residential treatment programs, and correctional institutions.

 Substance Abuse Treatment Programs For Teens

-WinGate Wilderness Therapy provides a unique approach to treatment and recovery for troubled teens from Utah where focus is placed upon the future of the teen rather than on their mistakes.
-This helps to reinforce in the mind of a struggling adolescent that they do indeed have a future and that one mistake does not ruin their life.
+WinGate Wilderness Therapy is a leading wilderness behavioral health program, who provides a unique approach to treatment and recovery for emotionally challenged teens from Utah where focus is placed upon the future of the adolescent wilderness participant rather than on their mistakes.
+This helps to reinforce in the mind of a troubled adolescent that they do indeed have a future and that one mistake does not ruin their life.

 Too often, teenagers believe that once they find themselves entrenched in their problems there is no escape.
 They lose hope and faith in themselves, and that sense of hopelessness and despair is only strengthened by punishment based treatment that focuses on their mistakes.

 There is an inherent healing quality of being in the wilderness, with natural consequences being taught through every choice and action but in a manner that is empowering, rather than disheartening.
-Without the distraction of computers, tv, friends who often encourage the perpetuation of problems, cellphones, and video games, at-risk teens from Utah are able to think clearly and honestly about what they're experiencing and why they are behaving the way they do.
+Without the distraction of computers, tv, friends who often encourage the perpetuation of problems, cellphones, and video games, struggling adolescent boys and girls from Utah are able to think clearly and honestly about what they're experiencing and why they are behaving the way they do.

-Throughout the WinGate Wilderness Therapy program, at-risk teenagers have access to trained and licensed counselors in an environment that supports their recovery and encourages them to actively participate in their treatment.
-Consultants are available to further explain the benefits and advantages this wilderness therapy program provides troubled adolescents from Utah, and to coach parents through the admission process for their son or daughter.
+Throughout the WinGate Wilderness Therapy program, the teenage participants have access to trained and licensed clinicians in an environment that counsels their recovery, and encourages them to actively participate in their treatment.
+Admissions counselors are available to further explain the benefits and advantages this outdoor therapy program gives troubled teenagers from Utah, and to coach parents through the admission process for their son or daughter.
 Call (800) 560-1599 to get started.